 The honest answer is scientists and the world don’t fully know yet…BUT a renaissance of research in the field is on its way!

-The lack of information can be attributed to the banishment of psilocybin (hallucinogenic drug found in psychedelic mushrooms) and LSD by the government in the late 1970s, which halted its research since that period.
+The lack of information can be attributed to the banishment of psilocybin (hallucinogenic drug found in psychedelic mushrooms) and LSD by the government in the 1970s, which halted its research since that period.

 But, thanks to a sudden and recent renaissance in psychedelic research, we are beginning to learn what happens to the brain during and after a “trip”.